REG 08.00.02 - Computer Use Regulation

 2.3.
 Use of IT Resources provided to the University under a contract with an external provider are also subject to the terms and conditions of the contract with the provider.

 2.4.
-The University may examine the content of both personal and work-related electronic information stored on, archived on, or passing over University IT resources.
-The examination may be requested by the Chancellor, a Vice Chancellor or a Dean (or their delegates) and then approved by the Vice Chancellor for Information Technology and/or the General Counsel.
+The University may examine the content of both personal and work-related electronic information stored or archived on University IT resources.
+The examination may be requested by the Chancellor, a Vice Chancellor or a Dean (or their delegates) and then approved by the Vice Chancellor for Information Technology and/or the Vice Chancellor and General Counsel.
 In addition, the University Internal Auditor, in accordance with NC General Statute §116-40.7(b) and the Internal Audit Charter, shall have unrestricted, independent access to examine any records, data, or information of the University or constituent institutions that the internal auditor believes to be necessary to carry out the internal auditor’s duties.
 An examination of these records may be undertaken for any of the following purposes:

 2.4.1.
 To ensure the security and operating performance of its IT resources.